grayre/Wuma/FAQ-English.md

 # Wuma purposes: free,fair,stable vpn everyone can be use

-Q1.Why do some nodes ban video (youtube)? '>> Video and download are big traffic-exclusive behaviors that can cause users with one line to not be able to access the Internet stably.
+Q1.Why do some regions ban video (youtube)? '>> Video and download are big traffic-exclusive behaviors that can cause users with same line to not be able to access the Internet stably.
 However, considering the needs of most people, the second group dedicated to video, CDN accelerated to see the video quickly, remember to set the smooth 480 P. Long-term too high will be banned equipment.

 Q2.Why will break the network every half hour?
 'Server process is limited, prolonged cable will increase the load caused service downtime (this is one of the reasons you use other vpn instability), consider the payment of users to remove later